ni/niflexlogger-automation-python/examples/README.rst

 Related Resources
 =================
-For additional information about using the FlexLogger Python API and FlexLogger examples, refer the Read the Docs website at 'this link <https://niflexlogger-automation.readthedocs.io/en/latest>"_.
+For additional information about using the FlexLogger Python API and FlexLogger examples, refer the 'Read the Docs website <https://niflexlogger-automation.readthedocs.io/en/latest>'_.

 Copyright
 (c) 2021 National Instruments Corporation.
 All rights reserved.